kudith/notario/README.md

 This repository is part of an academic project for an Information Security course.
 Contributions are welcome, particularly in the areas of:

-- Enhanced security features
+- Enhanced digital signature algorithms and implementations
 - Improved document analysis capabilities
 - UI/UX improvements
 - Performance optimizations
-- Additional signature algorithms
+- Additional cryptographic features
 - Testing and documentation

 Please open an issue or submit a pull request with your contributions.